TayyabKhalid25/2nd_Semester_Social_Media_App/README.md

 # 2nd_Semester_Social_Media_App
-## Solo Project of university for making an app similar to facebook.

 Project Title: Social Media App

 Project Description:
 This is a Qt-based social network application written in C++.
+This is a solo Project for making an app similar to facebook.
 It provides a graphical user interface (GUI) for users to interact with a social network environment.
 Users can perform various actions such as viewing posts, liking posts, commenting on posts, and more.

 Features:
 Once the application is running, you will be presented with a graphical user interface.
 Use the provided buttons, menus, and input fields to interact with the social network environment.
 You can perform actions such as: